 Positive engagement, things like high open rates, clicks, and replies, do wonders for email reputation.
 Providers take these signals as proof that recipients find your emails useful.

-I’ve seen closely how small tweaks, like creating a persuasive subject line, changing your email’s design, or using personalization (including the first name of your subscriber), can increase opens and clicks.
+I’ve seen closely how small tweaks, like creating a persuasive subject line, changing your email’s design like using dark mode, or personalization (including the first name of your subscriber), can increase opens and clicks.

 Not to mention, including clear calls-to-action (CTAs) also encourages readers to engage more.
 When people actively interact with your emails, it’s a strong indicator that you’re providing value, which keeps your reputation healthy and your emails in the inbox.